-Home Help for families Information & Advice Education Disability discrimination in school
+Home Help for families Information & Advice Education & learning Disability discrimination in school

 11 mins read

 Disability discrimination is when a disabled pupil is treated worse than a non-disabled child or where a school has not done things differently for a disabled pupil where necessary.

 On this page, we'll explain your child's rights not to be discriminated against at school and what you can do if you feel this has happened.
 There are similar rights for young people in colleges.

 The law covering discrimination is the Equality Act 2010.
 This is a consolidation of previous legislation, including the Disability Discrimination Act.
 As well as disability, the Equality Act also covers discrimination relating to other ‘protected characteristics’, such as race and sex.

 The Equality Act applies to England, Wales and Scotland, with a few differences in each nation, mainly in how you can challenge discrimination.
 The Equality Act does not apply to Northern Ireland, which has separate legislation.
 For more information about rights in Northern Ireland, see the website of the Equality Commission for Northern Ireland, or the Childen’s Law Centre.